effector/effector/README.md

 ## Introduction

 Effector is an effective multi store state manager for Javascript apps __(React/Vue/Node.js)__, that allows you to manage data in complex applications without the risk of inflating the monolithic central store, with clear control flow, good support types and high capacity API.
+Effector supports both TypeScript and Flow type annotations out of the box.

 A more detailed comparison with other state managers can be found [here]()

-### The effector follows five basic principles:
+### Effector follows five basic principles:
 - __Application stores should be as light as possible__ - the idea of adding a store for specific needs should not be frightening or damaging to the developer.
 Stores should be freely combined - the idea is that the data that an application needs can be distributed statically, showing how it will be converted during application operation.
 - __Application stores should be freely combined__ - data that the application needs can be statically distributed, showing how it will be converted in runtime.
 - __Autonomy from controversial concepts__ - no decorators, no need to use classes or proxies - this is not required to control the state of the application and therefore the api library uses only functions and simple js objects